 At Third Half Advisors, we often work with people who are highly motivated and successful.
 Jim Waterbury is no exception.
 Meet Jim and learn about how he uses his Clifton Strengths, an assessment we use at Third Half Advisors, to plan his path forward.

-"Jim’s transition from the corporate world to his Third Half™ was guided by his futuristic strengths and led him to lean into his creative side by dedicating himself to photography.
+"Jim’s transition from the corporate world to his Third Half™ was guided by his futuristic Clifton Strengths and led him to lean into his creative side by dedicating himself to photography.
 As a digital storyteller, he looks to connect with people through his lens.
 The end product is nothing short of spectacular."

 – Coach Polly Chandler